 Although there are many advantages to MDIs, they aren’t for everyone or every situation.
 There are some drawbacks, especially when it comes to their durability and stability.
 MDIs also haven’t been studied nearly as much as dental implants.

-Whatever your situation, it’s best to speak with Dr. Wilma Shen DDS about your options, and whether an MDI or a dental implant would work best for your specific case.
+Whatever your situation, it’s best to speak with our doctor about your options, and whether an MDI or a dental implant would work best for your specific case.
 Schedule an appointment at our Seattle, WA office to learn more.